Neighborhood Feature Pooling for Remote Sensing Image Classification: Method

 The core operation of NFP involves comparing each center pixel with its surrounding neighbors using a feature-space similarity function.
 Let \( I_n(\lambda) \in \mathbb{R}^d \) denote the feature vector of a pixel at spatial position \( n \), where \( \lambda \in \{1, \dots, d\} \) indexes the feature dimension.
 For a neighborhood of radius \( r \) centered at position \( c \), the similarity \( S_n \) between the center \( I_c(\lambda) \) and each neighbor \( I_n(\lambda) \) is defined as

 where \( d(\cdot, \cdot) \) is a similarity function such as cosine or dot product.
-This operation yields a set of \( (2r+1)^2 - 1 \) scalar values per center pixel, producing a multi-channel similarity map that encodes local texture structure, as illustrated in \cref{fig:example}.
+This operation yields a set of \( (2r+1)^2 - 1 \) scalar values per center pixel, producing similarity feature maps that encode local texture structure, as illustrated in \cref{fig:example}.
+NFP also employs a predefined similarity function (\textit{e.g.},cosine similarity), but applies it locally within each feature map and aggregates the resulting neighborhood responses as a lightweight layer.
+Since the backbone and projection layers are trained end to end, the feature embeddings entering the similarity computation adapt during learning, so the similarity patterns themselves evolve even though the metric form is fixed.
+This localized, similarity-driven pooling preserves structural context while adding little overhead, making NFP a practical alternative to methods that require more parameters or codebooks such as DeepTEN and RADAM in remote-sensing classification.

 Similarity measures such as cosine or Pearson correlation can yield negative values, which are retained to represent dissimilar or anti-correlated relationships between neighbors.
-For distance-based metrics such as \( L_p \) norm or RMSE, the computed distances are negated so that higher similarity consistently corresponds to larger values.
+For distance-based metrics such as \( L_p \) norm, the computed distances are negative so that higher similarity consistently corresponds to larger values (i.e., values closer to zero indicate more similarity).
 This convention provides a unified interpretation across metrics and ensures that all similarity and distance functions are handled within a common framework.

-In our experiments we fix \( r = 1 \), which results in 8 similarity values per feature channel.
-Larger neighborhoods could be used to capture broader spatial context at the expense of reduced boundary precision.
-The formulation in \cref{eq:nfp_similarity} thus provides an explicit mechanism for encoding relative feature-space relationships across local neighborhoods, preserving structural cues often discarded by global pooling.
+The current NFP layer uses a radius of $r = 1$ to capture strictly local relationships while avoiding the quadratic growth in similarity computations and redundancy with receptive field expansion already provided by deeper convolutional layers which results in 8 similarity feature maps given any input feature dimension $d$.
+Additionally, this feature is inspired from LBP which defines a radius and number of equally spaced pixels, $P$, to define the neighborhood \cite{ojala2002multiresolution}.
+LBP generally uses a circular neigbhorhood, but the proposed NFP leverages convolutional layers in Pytorch that use a square neighborhood.
+To keep our method comparable to the original LBP method, a radius of 1 and $P$ = 8 is used to be similar to a $3 \times 3$ square neighborhood.
+The formulation in \cref{eq:nfp_similarity} thus provides an explicit mechanism for encoding relative feature-space relationships across local neighborhoods, preserving structural texture cues often discarded by global pooling.